 Key Compliance and Security Considerations for the Energy Industry

-Organizations in the energy industry work with and exchange numerous types of information as part of their regular operations, including customer data, capital engineering design documentation, resource location maps, project management artifacts, performance metrics, field service reports, environmental data, and performance metrics.
+Organizations in the energy industry work with and exchange many types of information as part of their regular operations.
+This includes customer data, capital engineering design documentation, resource location maps, project management artifacts, performance metrics, field service reports, environmental data, and performance metrics.
 As these organizations look to transform their operations and collaboration systems into modern digital platforms, they are looking to Microsoft as a trusted Cloud Service Provider (CSP) and Microsoft 365 as their best-of-breed collaboration platform.
-Since Microsoft 365 is intrinsically built on the Microsoft Azure platform, organizations should examine both platforms as they consider their compliance and security controls when moving to the Cloud.
+Since Microsoft 365 is built on the Microsoft Azure platform, organizations should examine both platforms as they consider their compliance and security controls when moving to the Cloud.

 For information about Microsoft cloud services and NERC, see the following resources: